DehuiBian/dehuibian.github.io/index.md

 title: "About Me"
 ---

 Hi there!
 My name is **Dehui Bian**.
 Dehui is my given name, Bian is my family name.
+I was born in July 1989.

 My research interests focus on the integration of **water resources management**, **hydrology**, **flood risk analysis**, **wetland ecosystems**, and **hydrological modelling** to address water-related challenges.